How to Determine Mini Bike Chain Size?

 Once you’ve identified your chain’s size, it’s important to get a replacement with the same dimensions.

-The new chain must have the same chain pitch and roller width/diameter as your old one.
+The new chain must have the same chain pitch and roller width/diameter as your old one and also you have to determine sprocket chain size.
 This ensures proper fit on the mini bike’s sprockets.

 If the pitch or roller size does not precisely match, the chain will not mesh correctly with the sprockets.
 It would likely slip, jerk, or shred quickly.